Readiness and Recreation Initiative

 About RARI

-Since its establishment, the initiative has committed $9.4 million to protect military readiness, preserve the environment, boost disaster resilience for military installations and communities, and provide public outdoor recreation opportunities.
+RARI ‘s goals are to preserve the environment, boost disaster resilience for military installations and communities, and provide public outdoor recreation opportunities.
+Since its creation, RARI has committed $9.4 million from the Land and Water Conservation Fund to projects nationwide.

-RARI funds an array of projects and facilities, from sports fields and playgrounds to walking trails and nature reserves.
-RARI projects must benefit the general public and military families alike, and could include land acquisition, site development, or renovation of existing facilities.
-You can learn more about prior RARI projects at the Department of Defense REPI Program's website.
+RARI funds an array of projects and facilities, like sports fields, playgrounds, walking trails, and nature reserves.
+RARI projects must benefit the general public and military families alike.

 On a dusty football field two men run towards the left side of the photo.
 The man in front holds a football wearing a black and white shirt with the words "Air Force" on it.
 The man close behind wears a green and yellow shirt with the words "Army 13" on i